Mission, Technology and Business

 We are not sure if such time will actually come, but we do have an ambitious goal.

-We have developed the SOUNDHUG hoping that the hearing impaired will enjoy music.
+We have developed the SOUND HUG hoping that deaf and hard of hearing people will enjoy music.
 When you hold it in your arms as shown in the image, the SOUNDHUG lights up and vibrates to the tune of the music.
 This image is a piece of photos taken at the "Sound-free concert" held by the Tokyo Philharmonic Orchestra.

 Whatever it takes to make our business align with SDGs.